-- Modern land use practices like plowing, grade modifications, brush clearing, and tree removal, - ☐ Industrial, commercial, urban and/or suburban development
+- Previous road construction and maintenance. - \boxtimes Installations of utilities. - Modern land use practices like plowing, grade modifications, brush clearing, and tree removal, - Industrial, commercial, urban and/or suburban development - \boxtimes Erosion and scouring by natural causes.

 Other (identify)

 Disturbance in more than half of the Orange Alternate APE has been caused by road construction and adjacent development.

 NO PRIOR DISTURBANCES OR UNKNOWN (do not check any foregoing disturbances)

-• Prev ious Archeological Surveys
+Previous Archeological Surveys

-The majority of the settings with high potential for archeological sites within or adjacent to the APE have been previously surveyed.

-\boxtimes Most of the settings with high potential for archeological sites within or adjacent to the APE have not been previously surveyed.
+- The majority of the settings with high potential for archeological sites within or adjacent to the APE have been previously surveyed. - Most of the settings with high potential for archeological sites within or adjacent to the APE have not been previously surveyed.

 Previous surveys have been conducted along portions of the APE (see Attachments 4a - 4d).
 However, most of the areas of high archeological potential within the APE have not been previously surveyed.

-C oncl usions
+Conclusions

-• Resi ults of Previous Investigations
+Results of Previous Investigations

-Previous surveys have covered a sufficient proportion of the APE or adjacent areas to conclude that the APE and adjacent areas are unlikely to contain archeological sites or cemeteries.
+Previous surveys have covered a sufficient proportion of the APE or adjacent areas to

-\boxtimes Previous surveys have not covered a sufficient proportion of the APE or adjacent areas to draw inferences regarding the presence of archeological sites and cemeteries, or previous surveys show that archeological sites and/or cemeteries are present within the APE.
+- conclude that the APE and adjacent areas are unlikely to contain archeological sites or cemeteries. - Previous surveys have not covered a sufficient proportion of the APE or adjacent areas to draw inferences regarding the presence of archeological sites and cemeteries, or previous surveys show that archeological sites and/or cemeteries are present within the APE.

-• APE Integrity (Prehistoric Sites)
+APE Integrity (Prehistoric Sites)

-have APE contains no deposits with sufficient integrity that prehistoric archeological sites would the potential to address important questions.
-Any such sites would lack integrity of (check all apply):
+The APE contains no deposits with sufficient integrity that prehistoric archeological sites would have the potential to address important questions.
+Any such sites would lack integrity of (check all that apply):

+- □ Location

+- Design

+- □ Materials

+- □ Association

+- Other (identify)

+THE APE HAS THE POTENTIAL TO PRESERVE SITES WITH SUFFICIENT INTEGRITY TO QUALIFY

+THOSE SITES FOR INCLUSION IN THE NATIONAL REGISTER OF HISTORIC PLACES (if true, do not check any of the forgoing aspects of integrity)

+APE Integrity (Historic-Age Sites)

+The APE contains no deposits with sufficient integrity that historic-age archeological sites would have the potential to address important questions.
+Any such sites would lack integrity of (check all that apply):

-Location
+□ Location

-Design
+- Design

-Materials
+- □ Materials

-Association
+- □ Association

-Other (identify)
+- Other (identify)

-\boxtimes THE APE HAS THE POTENTIAL TO PRESERVE SITES WITH SUFFICIENT INTEGRITY TO QUALIFY THOSE SITES FOR INCLUSION IN THE NATIONAL REGISTER OF HISTORIC PLACES (if true, do not check any of the forgoing aspects of integrity) APE Integrity (Historic-Age Sites) have The APE contains no deposits with sufficient integrity that historic-age archeological sites would have the potential to address important questions.
-Any such sites would lack integrity of (check all that apply) : Location Design Materials Association Other (identify) \boxtimes THE APE HAS THE POTENTIAL TO PRESERVE SITES WITH SUFFICIENT INTEGRITY TO QUALIFY THOSE SITES FOR INCLUSION IN THE NATIONAL REGISTER OF HISTORIC PLACES (if true, do not check any of the forgoing aspects of integrity) Results of Historic Map Research (Historic Age Sites) Historic map research shows that historic-era archeological deposits are not likely to occur within or adjacent to the APE (Attachments ∇ Historic map research shows that historic-era archeological deposits could occur within or adjacent to the APE; this research was inconclusive; or this research was not completed research was inconclusive.
+THE APE HAS THE POTENTIAL TO PRESERVE SITES WITH SUFFICIENT INTEGRITY TO QUALIFY THOSE SITES FOR INCLUSION IN THE NATIONAL REGISTER OF HISTORIC PLACES (if true, do not check any of the forgoing aspects of integrity)

+Results of Historic Map Research (Historic Age Sites)

+Historic map research shows that historic-era archeological deposits are not likely to occur within or adjacent to the APE (Attachments

+Historic map research shows that historic-era archeological deposits could occur within or adjacent to the APE; this research was inconclusive; or this research was not completed because it was not necessary to reach justifiable conclusions (Attachments 7a - 7h and Attachments 8a - 8c).